1990 Bihar Legislative Assembly election

-Legislative Assembly elections were held in February 1990, to elect representatives for the Bihar Legislative Assembly.
+The 10th Bihar Legislative Assembly elections were held in February 1990, to elect representatives for the Bihar Legislative Assembly.
 It resulted in a decisive victory for the Janta Dal, riding on the pan-India victory of 1989, during V. P. Singh's wave.
 Political manoeuvres ensured parliamentarian Lalu Prasad Yadav's victory in the chief minister-ship battle, against seasoned Bihar leader Ram Sundar Das, who was close to Janta party stalwarts like S.N.
 Sinha and Chandrashekhar.